daerup/Schnacc/README.md

 Play strategically and do not move unnecessarily, as you will loose points for every move you make.
 The further you progress, the faster the snake will move.

-To fast?
+Too fast?
 Activate slow motion in exchange for points and take a breath.

 Controls:
 - <kbd>↑</kbd> Move up